 A clot in the vessels moving blood up from your legs is called deep vein thrombosis (DVT).
 It can break off and travel to the lungs.
 A clot in the vessels that bring blood into your lungs is known as a pulmonary embolism (PE).
 PE can be deadly because it could stop blood from getting to your lungs.

 Birth control pills as well as patches, rings, and some IUDs use hormones to prevent pregnancy.
-That's usually estrogen or progestin or both.
+That's usually estrogen and progestin, or progestin only.
 Nexplanon and Depo-Provera deliver hormones via an implantable device and injections.

 Estrogen is most closely linked to blood clots.